-Sparian Biosciences is an early-stage CNS-focused biopharmaceutical company committed to developing novel, transformational therapies.
+Sparian Biosciences is a clinical stage CNS-focused biopharmaceutical company committed to developing novel, transformational therapies.
 Diseases of the central nervous system represent a major unmet need but recently there has been little innovation and development.
-Sparian was co-founded by Gavril Pasternak, MD PhD and Jeff Reich, MD to develop therapeutics targeting the brain through innovative science and novel drug discovery.
+Sparian was co-founded by Jeff Reich, MD and Gavril Pasternak, MD PhD to develop therapeutics targeting the brain through innovative science and novel drug discovery.

-Currently, we have 4 programs addressing various aspects of the opioid crisis - a crisis in urgent need of innovation.
-Two of our programs come from the Pasternak Lab at Memorial Sloan Kettering Cancer Center, one comes from the USC Michelson Center for Convergent Bioscience and one comes from a collaboration with Washington University, and one comes from University of Florida.
-Core to our strategy, we have ongoing scientific and clinical collaborations with MSKCC, Washington University, St. Louis College of Pharmacy, Rutgers University Medical School, University of Florida, and the U.S. Department of Defense.
+Currently, we have 5 programs addressing various aspects of the opioid crisis - a crisis in urgent need of innovation.
+Two of our programs come from the Pasternak Lab at Memorial Sloan Kettering Cancer Center, one comes from the USC Michelson Center for Convergent Bioscience, one comes from a collaboration with Washington University, and one comes from University of Florida.
+Core to our strategy, we have ongoing scientific and clinical collaborations with MSKCC, Washington University, University of Health Sciences and Pharmacy in St. Louis, Rutgers University Medical School, University of Florida, and the U.S. Department of Defense.

 Sparian is based out of BioLabs@NYULangone in NYC, a national biotech incubator, and is a member of the StartupNY program.